[Home —> Science —> Technology —> Railways —> The Textile Industry—> Technology, Commerce, and Culture]

 Powerloom with Shuttles.
 Museum of Work and Culture.
 Woonsocket, Rhode Island.
 Photograph by George P. Landow, October 2004.
-[This image may be used without prior permission for any scholarly or educational purpose.]
+[You may use this image without prior permission for any scholarly or educational purpose as long as you (1) credit the photographer and (2) link your document to this URL.]

 Power looms moved the shuttles containing the thread back and forth with great force, thus making them quite dangerous.
 Someone at the museum --either the guide or a visitor whose relatives worked in a weaving mill -- reported that when shuttles flew out of the loom, they sometimes shot across the room and buried themselves in a brick wall.
 [GPL]